 Engineering today is a global profession.
 Study abroad allows engineering students to discover the field through the perspective of engineers working in a different language and culture, enabling them to learn the relationship of culture to science and develop the range of transferable skills that employers are seeking today.
 Study abroad will help students develop intellectually, emotionally, culturally, and socially.

 Columbia Engineering undergraduate students can study abroad for either a semester (fall, spring, or summer) or, exceptionally, for a full academic year.
 Students from every engineering major have studied abroad.
 Most do so in the spring semester of their sophomore year or in their junior year.
 Although not a requirement, students are encouraged to have some foreign language skills in order to enhance their cultural competency and their overall study abroad experience.

 It is essential that students begin planning as early as possible—ideally this would be during their first year.
 Students are encouraged to meet with the Office of Global Programs to review possible overseas destinations and to decide on an appropriate abroad experience.
-The SEAS Office of Undergraduate Student Affairs will explain all Columbia Engineering study abroad formalities and requirements.
 Students must obtain approval from their departmental advisers to ensure that their work abroad meets the requirements of their majors, as well as clearance from their Advising Dean in the James H. and Christine Turk Berick Center for Student Advising.